norman/friendly_id/README.md

 * **Version information for FriendlyId, Rails and Ruby.**
 * Stack trace and error message.
 * Any snippets of relevant model, view or controller code that shows how you are using FriendlyId.

 If you are able to, it helps even more if you can fork FriendlyId on Github, and add a test that reproduces the error you are experiencing.

-## Credits
+## Thanks and Credits

 FriendlyId was originally created by Norman Clarke and Adrian Mugnolo, with significant help early in its life by Emilio Tagua.
 I'm deeply gratful for the